fengdai/AlertDialogPro/README.md

 AlertDialogPro
 ==============

-Since some attributes like ```android:layout```(which can be used to specify your own layout for AlertDialog) are introduced in HoneyComb.
-It is not an easy thing to custom the theme of Android's **AlertDialog** when you are developing against Pre-HoneyComb platform. **AlertDialogPro** can make this thing easy.
-You can use it the same as using HoneyComb's AlertDialog.
+It's not an easy thing to theme the Android's **AlertDialog**, even though you are developing against HoneyComb (which introduced some new APIs like ```android:singleChoiceItemLayout``` -- allows you specify your own single－choice item layout in theme.
+But **not** enough). **AlertDialogPro** can make this thing easy.
+It includes (but is not limited to) all AlertDialog‘s APIs.
+You can use it the same as using the platform's AlertDialog and benefit from some of the other sweet features.

    ![holo](https://github.com/fengdai/AlertDialogPro/blob/master/image/holo_light_dialog_only.png)
    ![mtrl](https://github.com/fengdai/AlertDialogPro/blob/master/image/material_light_dialog_only.png)